 It can often be a tough challenge to anticipate the right gift for your loved one: something they didn’t even realise they wanted, but will soon discover they can’t live without.
 If your loved one is a travel addict, the task becomes infinitely more difficult.
 Travellers are minimalists.
 You have to factor in the practicality of them taking their gift with them on their travels or, if it’s something for them to use while they’re home, it should at least remind them of their adventures and inspire wanderlust.

-Here are ten suggestions that are sure to put a huge smile on your recipient’s face.
+Personalised gifts are a great way to show you care, but below are ten other suggestions that are sure to put a huge smile on your recipient’s face.

 1. TESALATE TOWEL